randyrossi/bmc64/docs/WEBUI.md

 - **Download** any file.
 - **Upload** files into the current folder.
 If a file of the same name already exists you are asked to confirm before it is overwritten.
+Uploaded files keep their original modified date and time from your PC.
 - **Delete** a file, after a confirmation prompt.
 - **Run** a disk image (`.d64`, `.d71`, `.d81`, `.d82`, `.g64`, `.x64`), tape
   (`.t64`, `.tap`) or program (`.prg`, `.p00`): click its name or its **Run**